CIHR Early Career Investigators in Maternal, Reproductive, Child and Youth Health

 A Partner Linkage Tool is available to facilitate new collaborations between applicant funding partners and Early Career Investigators.

 The 2020 funding opportunity is a collaboration between IHDCYH and the Institute of Neurosciences, Mental Health and Addiction (INMHA).

 - Be an independent researcher appointed at an eligible institution;

-- Have held a full-time, independent research appointment for a period of less than 60 months at the time of application (calculation of eligibility can be adjusted for part-time appointments and leaves of absence);
+- Have held an independent research appointment for a period of less than 60 months at the time of application (calculation of eligibility can be adjusted for part-time appointments and leaves of absence);

-- Not have been awarded combined operating grant funding of $500,000 or more Canadian dollars as a Nominated Principal Applicant (or equivalent) at the time of application deadline; and
+- Have been awarded combined operating grant funding of less than $500,000 Canadian dollars as a Nominated Principal Applicant (or equivalent in non-CIHR competitions) at the time of application deadline; and

 - Have at least 50% protected time for research.

 All applications in the area of maternal, reproductive, child and youth health research as per IHDCYH’s mandate will be eligible for support.
-In addition, funding is available to support projects that are determined to be relevant to the following specific research areas:
+In addition, funding will be available to support projects that are determined to be relevant to the following specific research areas:

 - INMHA: Maternal, reproductive, child and/or youth health research relevant to the institute’s mandate.

 The total amount available from CIHR for the 2020 funding opportunity is $735,000 enough to fund up to 7 grants.

 - The maximum amount per grant from CIHR is $35,000 per year for up to 3 years for a total of $105,000.